onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 This system will absorb humanity’s wealth through donation and seduction - fundamentally non violent

 The only way to deal with the ever increasing complexity is through compression and better explanations and incentives

+integration, consistency, lack of incongruence, lack of Contradiction & conflicting statements

 We need to aim the system at developing people